The Ultimate New England Fall Road Trip Itinerary (6 States)

 Fall Foliage in New England

-How many days do you have at your disposal?
+How many days do you have?
 That’s the real question.
 I believe the more, the better!

 My husband and I spent two weeks (14 days) exploring all six New England states, and honestly, we could have used another week.

-There’s no one-size-fits-all answer, but here are some guidelines to help you determine how many days you might need for an enjoyable yet all-inclusive trip:
+There’s no one-size-fits-all answer, but here are some guidelines to help you determine how many days you might need:

 Long Weekend (3-4 Days):

-If you’re short on time, you can still experience New England in the fall with a long weekend getaway.
-Focus on one or two key destinations, or explore a specific state like Vermont for a taste of the autumn colors.
-This shorter trip allows for a bite-size portion of the fall foliage and one or two key experiences.
+If you’re pressed for time, a long weekend in New England can still give you a taste of fall.
+Focus on one or two beautiful towns, or really explore a single state like Vermont.
 Be selective and prioritize your choices, and you will have the best New England fall mini-road trip.

 Week-Long Journey (7-8 Days):

-I would suggest, at a minimum, spending one week in New England.
-A week-long trip is great if you are looking to cover a bit more ground.
-You could explore two or three states and their top attractions in this amount of time.
-It would allow you to explore a region a little deeper and see peak fall colors.
+I suggest spending one week at a minimum in New England.
+In this amount of time, you could explore two or three states and their top attractions.
+It will allow you to explore a region a little deeper and have a better chance of seeing peak fall colors.

 Extended Adventure (10-14 Days or More):